VFPX/Win32API/libraries/gdiplus/GdipCreateBitmapFromHBITMAP.md

 ***

-#### Creates a Bitmap object based on a handle to a Windows Microsoft® Windows® Graphics Device Interface (GDI) bitmap and a handle to a GDI palette.
+#### Creates a Bitmap object based on a handle to a Windows Microsoft&reg; Windows&reg; Graphics Device Interface (GDI) bitmap and a handle to a GDI palette.
 ***